Evolution of the Accounting Marketing Professional

 Marketing professionals might find themselves implementing projects that indirectly affect the growth of the firm but are not specifically marketing tasks.
 At Postlethwaite & Netterville they implemented an employee engagement survey and the results showed deficiencies, so the marketing director took on the task of fixing the problem internally.
 “It sounds like it’s not marketing,” Lacher added.
 “But it is indirectly, because it will show up in client work and prospect pursuits if the employees are not satisfied – and that will affect the firm’s growth.”

-The marketing role will continue to change as the industry continues to evolve.
+The accounting marketing professional role will continue to change as the evolution of the industry continues.
 Marketing is an ever-growing industry in itself.
 The more professionals recognize the strengths these roles bring to the table, the more both teams can benefit by building off each other.
 I am excited to see where it takes all of us.